About SpectrumConnect

 SpectrumConnect publishes plain-language autism information for autistic people, their families, and everyone who cares about someone on the spectrum.

 Too much autism content online is clinical, confusing, or written for researchers rather than real people.
-We write for the parent trying to understand their child, the autistic adult trying to understand themselves, and everyone in between.
+We write for the parent trying to understand their child at 2am, the autistic adult trying to make sense of a lifetime of experiences, and everyone in between who just wants a straight answer without a wall of jargon.

 What we publish